The Office of Behavioral Health Equity coordinates SAMHSA’s efforts to reduce disparities in mental and/or substance use disorders across populations.

 The SAMHSA OBHE was established in accordance with Section 10334(b) of the Patient Protection and Affordable Care Act (ACA) of 2010 (PDF | 2.2 MB).
 The law requires six agencies within the Department of Health and Human Services to establish offices of minority health.

-- The data strategy ensures that SAMHSA surveillance and performance data guide program planning to address behavioral health disparities.
+- The data strategy utilizes federal and community data to identify, monitor, and respond to behavioral health disparities.

-- The communication strategy promotes awareness and access to information about behavioral health disparities and strategies to promote behavioral health equity.
+- The communication strategy increases awareness and access to information about behavioral health disparities and strategies to promote behavioral health equity.

 OBHE seeks to impact SAMHSA policy and initiatives by:

 - Creating a more strategic focus on racial, ethnic, and LGBT populations in SAMHSA investments

 - Using a data-informed quality improvement approach to address racial and ethnic disparities in SAMHSA programs

 - Ensuring that SAMHSA policy, funding initiatives, and collaborations include emphasis on decreasing disparities

 - Implementing innovative, cost-effective training strategies to a diverse workforce

 - Promoting behavioral health equity at a national level